obnam-mirror/obnam2/obnam.md

-and a file live/two/data.dat containing some random data and a manifest of the directory live/one in one.yaml and a manifest of the directory live/two in two.yaml when I run obnam --config roots.yaml backup then backup generation is GEN when I invoke obnam --config roots.yaml restore <GEN> rest given a manifest of the directory live/one restored in rest in rest-one.yaml given a manifest of the directory live/two restored in rest in rest-two.yaml then manifests one.yaml and rest-one.yaml match
+and a file live/two/data.dat containing some random data and a manifest of the directory live/one in one.yaml and a manifest of the directory live/two in two.yaml when I run obnam backup then backup generation is GEN when I invoke obnam restore <GEN> rest given a manifest of the directory live/one restored in rest in rest-one.yaml given a manifest of the directory live/two restored in rest in rest-two.yaml then manifests one.yaml and rest-one.yaml match